Location

 Location Description

 Where will we go?
 Believe it or not, we will visit over a dozen cities.
 There are no days off in this program and we will go to more than one location on many days.
-In past classes, we have explored cities such as Perugia, Assisi (home of St. Francis and the international peace movement), Pienza, Montepulciano, Rome, Siena, Pisa (yes, the leaning tower), Florence (birthplace of the Renaissance), Torgiano (Capital of Olive Oil), Deruta (Capital of Ceramics), Gubbio, Lake Trasimeno (4th largest lake in Italy), Cortona (location of "Under the Tuscan Sun"), Todi, and Orvieto.
+In past classes, we have explored cities such as Perugia, Assisi (home of St. Francis and the international peace movement), Pienza, Montepulciano, Rome, Siena, Pisa (yes, the leaning tower), Viareggio (a town on the Mediterranean Sea), Florence (birthplace of the Renaissance), Torgiano (Capital of Olive Oil), Deruta (Capital of Ceramics), Gubbio, Lake Trasimeno (4th largest lake in Italy), Cortona (location of "Under the Tuscan Sun"), Todi, and Orvieto.
 Note: all locations are tentative and subject to change.

-We will stay in the college town of Perugia for most of the trip.
+We will spend a couple nights in Florence at the beginning of the trip.
+Florence is the birthplace of the Renaissance and the capital of the Tuscany region.
+Our hotel is located one block from the magnificent Cathedral of Santa Maria del Fiore, truly the heart of Florence.
+We will then stay in the university town of Perugia for the rest of the class.
 Perugia is a historic, cobblestone town in central Italy and the capital of the Umbria region.
-Our hotel is located in the historic center where churches, museums, cultural sights, gelato shops, authentic pizzerias, and shopping abound.
-Additionally, we will spend three nights in Florence.
-Florence is the birthplace of the Renaissance and the capital of the Tuscany region.
+Our hotel is located in the historic center where churches, museums, cultural sights, gelato shops, authentic pizzerias, and shopping abound..
 You will not find another class that will allow you to immerse yourself in Italian culture while learning and experiencing real Italians and Italy.

 Note: there are no ‘free’ days on this program however, students in past classes have stayed after the program (on their own, at their own expense) to explore other regions or places of more specific personal interest.